KevKevR/PA1attempt/README.md

 Team List
 ======
-- Kevin Rao (40095427)
+- Jason Beccherini (40130107)
 - Manuel Romero (40023706)
 - Gia-Khang Ernest Nguyen (40091426)
 - Wing-Fei Jason Tiu (40048495)
-- Jason Beccherini (40130107)
+- Kevin Rao (40095427)

 Features and Functionality
 ======
-//TODO
-(OpenGL, grid, axes, models, positioning, single cube object, colored, movable camera and models, camera focus on origin.
-Maybe more.)

-Display
+This program takes advantage of what OpenGL v3.1 and onwards offers to render colored 3D models with a movable perspective camera.
+The ground is shown with a 100x100 unit grid centered at the origin.
+Standard xyz axes are also centered at the origin, and are colored in rgb fashion.
+Models representing each of the students are arbitrarily placed in each of the four corners and center positions.
+They are models of the following letter-number pairs: S3, N2, A9, N4, V9.
+All models were drawn with copies of a same, single unit cube object, applied with various transformation to stretch and position them in shapes of alphanumeric characters.
+Theses models are free to move in the XZ-plane individually through the **models controls** section below.
+Additional modifications are possible and found in said section.
+Note that some of these modification apply once per key press, while others are applied continuously as long as the valid key combination is held.
+The view camera initially centers its focus onto the origin point (0, 0, 0).
+Additional camera and disply properties can be found in the **Displa/Camera** section.
+The camera moves in first person view tradition.
+Further details on how to move it are found in the **Camera Controls** section.
+Rendering mode can change between triangles, lines and points.
+Controls found in **Rendering Controls** section.

+Display/Camera
 ----
-Program only supports the following display option
+Program only supports the following display option and camera setting
 - Window size of 1024 * 768
 - 4:3 aspect ratio
 - Double buffering
+- Perspective projection
+- Hidden surface removal with backface culling and depth test

 Controls
 ======
 Note that there is a distinction between 'a' and 'A'.
-Capital letters require holding the shift key (left).
+Capital letters require holding the shift key (left or right).

 Model Controls
 ------
-- Number keys 1 through 5 to select one of the five models.
+- Number keys 1 through 5 to select one of the five models (assigned in this order: S3, N2, A9, N4, V9).

-The following controls apply to the selected models only.
+The following controls apply to the *selected model* only.
 - WASD to move model in XY plane.
-- a and d to rotate model about y-axis.
+- a and d to incrementally rotate model about y-axis (5 degrees per press).
-- U and J to scale model to be bigger or smaller
+- U and J to incrementally scale model to be bigger or smaller.
 - Home key to reset model position and orientation to initial settings.
 This will also reset the camera's.

 Camera Controls
 ------
+The camera view can be controlled as followed:
 - Arrow keys to pitch and yaw camera.
+Holding shift will increase the speed.
+- Use hbnm to move the camera's position in/out and side-to-side of the scene.
+Holding shift will increase the speed.
 - Home key to reset camera to initial settings.
 This will also reset the selected model's.
 - While holding the left mouse button, vertical mouse motions will zoom the camera in and out (z-axis movement).
 - While holding the middle mouse button, horizontal mouse motions will pan the camera from side to side(rotation about y-axis).